YichengDWu/MoYe.jl/docs/src/manual/datamovement/gs.md

 smemlayout = @Layout (128, 16) (1,129)
 ```

+Note that the stride is now 129, not 128.
 The rest of the code is basically identical.

 ```julia
 function copy_kernel2(M, N, dest, src, smemlayout, blocklayout, threadlayout)